donzgold/JustMC_compilator/documentation/en_US/actions/player.md

 **Name:** Item Has No Cooldown\
 **Type:** Action that checks the conditions\
-**Description:** Checks if the player's item has a cooldown applicable to a specific item type.
+**Description:** Checks if the player\'s item has a cooldown applicable to a specific item type.

 **Usage example:**
 ```ts